jon-jacky/Piety/doc/README.md

 - **modules.md**, explanation of the Piety modular structure and directory organization.

-- **pieces.md**, discusses Python coding techniques used to build up a Piety configuration from independent parts.

 Piety project history:

 - **python3.md**, notes about the conversion from Python 2 to Python 3.